omarabbasshams/My-Read/README.md

 ## License

-EVALUATE NEWS ARTICLE is an open source project by [EVALUATE NEWS ARTICLE][mit](https://opensource.org/licenses/MIT).
+MyReads App is an open source project by [EVALUATE NEWS ARTICLE][mit](https://opensource.org/licenses/MIT).
-EVALUATE NEWS ARTICLE reserves the right to change the license of future releases.
+MyReads App reserves the right to change the license of future releases.